djlad/gotainer/README.md

 # Gotainer
 Dead simple dependency injection container for Golang.
 Easily swap implementations of your interfaces with mocks or alternative implementations.
+Never manually wire your dependencies again.

 ## Install
 ```